YES Network: Soccer

 In August 2022, it was announced that the YES Network would start airing AC Milan soccer matches in Serie A, Coppa Italia and The UEFA Champions League as a result of RedBird Capital Partners along with Yankee Global Enterprises acquiring the club on August 30, 2022.

+Cricket

 In June 2024, Willow announced that it had sublicensed MI New York Major League Cricket matches to YES Network for the 2024 season.

-In 2025, YES Network and Sportico launched Sportico Sports Business Presented by Genius Sports, a monthly series focusing on industry trends, media, finance, and technology.
-The premiere (March 18, 2025) featured interviews with RedBird Capital's Gerry Cardinale and NBA Hall of Famer Grant Hill.
+Business of sports

+In March 2025 sports business publication Sportico announced a monthly series on YES Network, Sportico Sports Business presented by Genius Sports, hosted by Bob Lorenz and featuring appearances by Sportico writers and analysts, and interviews with sports figures.